Michel-Dimitri Calvocoressi: Early life and education

 Michel-Dimitri Calvocoressi was born in Marseille, France on 2 October 1877 to Greek parents.
 In his earliest years he learned French, Greek, Italian, English and later German; he noted that "I read far more English books than French."
 At the École Monge high school of Paris, he developed a lifelong interest in geology and mineralogy.
 The musicologist Gerald Abraham notes that Calvocoressi had "a number of false starts at other careers: law, banking and stockbroking".
-At first, he studied at the Lycée Janson de Sailly, Paris, but inspiration from an Orchestre Lamoureux concert of Richard Wagner's works galvanized his interest in music.
+At first, he studied at the Lycée Janson de Sailly, Paris, but an Orchestre Lamoureux concert of Richard Wagner's works galvanized his interest in music.
 (Note: Calvocoressi's subject of study at the Lycée Janson de Sailly is variously reported in modern sources.
 The musicologist Gerald Abraham first records that he studied philosophy under André Lalande, but later says it was classics and that he "entered the law faculty but soon abandoned law".)

 Alongside his piano lessons with Eugène Claveau, Calvocoressi frequented the Parisian concert scene, with works by Bach, Liszt, d'Indy, Wagner, and the Romantic Russian composers in particular leaving a lasting impression.
 He began harmony study at the Conservatoire de Paris with Xavier Leroux, where he became friends with the composer Maurice Ravel; Ravel later dedicated "Alborada del gracioso" from the piano suite Miroirs to Calvocoressi.
-(Note: Ravel later orchestrated this movement in 1919) Ravel also harmonized a set of Greek folk songs which Calvocoressi translated, known as Cinq mélodies populaires grecques, and may have inspired the composer's piano Sonatine.
-Calvocoressi, Ravel and the pianist Ricardo Viñes founded the Apaches music society..
+(Note: Ravel later orchestrated this movement as a stand-alone work in 1919) Ravel also harmonized a set of Greek folk songs which Calvocoressi translated, known as Cinq mélodies populaires grecques, and may have inspired the composer's piano Sonatine.
+Calvocoressi, Ravel and the pianist Ricardo Viñes founded the Apaches music society.
 Other members were the composers Florent Schmitt, Maurice Delage and Paul Ladmirault, the poets Léon-Paul Fargue and Tristan Klingsor and the painter Paul Sordes.